wl-online-payments-direct/plugin-woocommerce/README.md

-# Worldline Payments for WooCommerce
+# Worldline Global Online Pay for WooCommerce

-Worldline payments for WooCommerce allows store owners to securely accept and process payments through Worldline’s payment solutions.
+Worldline Global Online Pay WooCommerce allows store owners to securely accept and process payments through Worldline’s payment solutions.
 Our plug-in comes with regular updates and full integration support, guaranteeing a versatile out-of-the-box solution to accept online payments easily.
 The plugin ensures secure transactions by utilizing advanced encryption and security protocols, providing both store owners and customers peace of mind when it comes to payment security.

 ## Features

-- Incredible reach of local and global payment methods
+- Supports all major global and local payment methods
-- Authorization/Sale modes
+- Authorization/Sale mode for transactions
-- Card tokenization
-- PSD2 Compliant
+- Onsite payments for increased conversion
+- Advanced 3DS options
-- PCI-DSS Compliant
+- PSD2 and PCI-DSS Compliant
+- Possibility of custom branding on the payment pages
 - Maintenance transactions within WooCommerce cockpit

 ## Effortless Integration